Aliases for PRKAR2A Gene

 GeneCards Summary for PRKAR2A Gene

 PRKAR2A (Protein Kinase CAMP-Dependent Type II Regulatory Subunit Alpha) is a Protein Coding gene.
 Diseases associated with PRKAR2A include Melanotic Neurilemmoma and Carney Complex Variant.
-Among its related pathways are DAG and IP3 signaling and Sweet Taste Signaling.
+Among its related pathways are G-Beta Gamma Signaling and Integrin Pathway.
 Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding and cAMP binding.
 An important paralog of this gene is PRKAR2B.

 UniProtKB/Swiss-Prot Summary for PRKAR2A Gene

 Regulatory subunit of the cAMP-dependent protein kinases involved in cAMP signaling in cells.
 Type II regulatory chains mediate membrane association by binding to anchoring proteins, including the MAP2 kinase.

 Protein kinase A (PKA, aka cAMP-dependent protein kinase) is involved in the regulation of lipid and glucose metabolism and is a component of the signal transduction mechanism of certain GPCRs.
 PKA is composed of two regulatory subunits and two catalytic subunits.